-When comparing MealSquares vs HUEL, the Slant community recommends HUEL for most people.
+When comparing MealSquares vs HUEL, the Slant community recommends MealSquares for most people.
 In the question“What are the best food substitutes?”
 MealSquares is ranked 5th while HUEL is ranked 6th.
 The most important reason people chose MealSquares is:

 Ranked in these QuestionsQuestion Ranking